Rugby: All Blacks coach Ian Foster set to unleash rookies in first Bledisloe Cup test against Wallabies

 "Are we afraid to put some young players in?
 No we're not.
 The reason we picked them is because they're good enough.
 Now we need to see how they fit in and adjust to being an All Black.
 If that adjustment is quick then they're on the selection radar straight away."

 Much of the focus outside the camp this week will, of course, be consumed by who starts at No 10.
-The Richie Mo'unga versus Beauden Barrett debate has largely overlooked the prospect of the duo starting together, however, with Jordie Barrett potentially shifting from fullback to the right wing.
+The Richie Mo'unga-Beauden Barrett debate has largely overlooked the prospect of the duo starting together, however, with Jordie Barrett potentially shifting from fullback to the right wing.

 The World Cup semifinal defeat in which the All Blacks pack was steamrolled left the backline on the backfoot, playing behind the gain line all evening in Yokohama.